Skip to content

 An opisometer is easy to use with irregular lines on a map or drawing

-Opisomers were being made by fine instrument makers in the early part of the nineteenth century.
+Map measures also go by other names- meilograph, kartnemesse and curvimeters (also spelt curvimetre).
+The latter taking its name from the Latin curvus, meaning a curve.
+An early name for one of the simplest form of these measures is opisometer.
+Opisometers were being made by fine instrument makers in the early part of the nineteenth century.
 Now uncommon, opisometers are still available new today, but seldom applicable to map reading purposes.
 For a tool with such a long history, it is perhaps a little surprising that they are still required and made today.

 Englishman Edward Russell Morris, of the Morris Patents Engineering Works, High Street, Birmingham, began manufacture of his ‘Patent Chartometer’ in the 1870s, the design being patented in 1873.
 It is a handsome measure and came with a range of interchangeable cards that provided differing scales.
 There is a link to a closer look at this particular measure below.

-Map measurers can be sweet little pocket watch style affairs that were tucked into the waistcoats of the gentry, or simple little wheeled opisometers, sold in the likes of Stanfords map shop in the mid-twentieth century.
+Map measures can be sweet little pocket watch style affairs that were tucked into the waistcoats of the gentry, or simple little wheeled opisometers, sold in the likes of Stanfords map shop in the mid-twentieth century.

 Measures can be made of plastic, Bakelite or metal.
 They can have handles incorporating plastic, metal, bone or ivory.
 Cheap versions were given away at petrol stations, or combined into all-singing all-dancing measurer/compass/thermometers made in China by the thousand.
 That said, they still work.
-The cheapest will do the same job as the most expensive gold plated measurer ever made, if not necessarily to the same degree of accuracy.
+The cheapest will do the same job as the most expensive solid gold measurer ever made, if not necessarily to the same degree of accuracy.
 They even make incredibly expensive digital versions today.
-I look on them with dismay, much preferring my little analogue measurers.
+I look on those with dismay, much preferring my little analogue measurers.

 Plastic map measures sold to readers of a popular motoring magazine